Jussif/IEEE-Latin-America-Transactions/Readme.md

 - First, you should download the zip file on your notebook.
 - Then, decompressed the file and you will be able to see five (5) folders that contains data.
-- Each content of the fodlers are explained in the table below.
+- The content of each folder is explained in the table below.
-- Use the Python script to plot the selected combination of number of characters and smartphone models, e.g., in 'measures' folder, for S918B, swipe method and 79 characters.
+- Use the Python script to plot a combination of number of characters and smartphone models, e.g., in 'measures' folder, for S918B, swipe method and 79 characters.

 | Column 1: Name | Column 2: Description | Column 3: Mode |
 |---|---|---|